Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

             using type = /* implementation defined */;
         };
     };
-    // A meta-function is something like std::type_trait where all the arguments are provided in the primary struct.
-    // A meta-expression have two variadic entry points : the name of the meta-expression (example_) and the input types in f
+    // A meta-expression have two variadic entry points which are where you insert the template arguments : the name of the meta-expression (meta_expression_name) and the input types in f.
+You can see that f is actually a meta-function in concept, but always named f.
 ```

 This means that each meta-expressions contains another variadic struct named `f` which contains a type named `type` which is the result to the meta-expression.
-For example, a meta-expression  would be express like this : `typename te::sort_< te::less_<> >::template f<std::integral_constant<int,3>, std::integral_constant<int,1>>::type`
+I always consider the template arguments of f as 'inputs types'.

-Another simple example would be to add a pointer to a type. `typename te::add_pointer::template f<int>::type `would be `int*` for example.
-Not all meta-expression requires others meta-expressions as "functions inputs".
+For example, adding a pointer to a type. `typename te::add_pointer::template f<int>::type `would be `int*` for example.
+However, and this is key, the meta_expression_name's template argument (named MetaExpressions in the example above ) can also be meta-expression themselves, which I consider to be sub-expression.
+A good example would be meta-predicate.

-Obviously, my library tries to hide all ugly `typename `and `template` as much as possible.
+Obviously, my library tries to hide all ugly `typename `and `template f` as much as possible.
 But this allows the meta-expressions to have two kinds of inputs : another meta-expression in the primary template, and "inputs" type in the sub-type `f`.
 My choice to abstract all of this was to create two specials meta-expressions (`te::input_` and `te::pipe_`)and an type alias( `te::eval_pipe_`).

 ### te::input_< typename ...
 Ts >